-We reviewed relevant documents, the training records of 19 nursing employees, and pharmacy monthly medication storage area inspection documentation for the past 6 months.
-Additionally, we inspected the Emergency Department and the medical surgical (7E), intensive care, and post-anesthesia care units and for these areas reviewed documentation of overrides and narcotic wastage from automated dispensing machines and inspected crash carts containing emergency medications.
+We reviewed relevant documents, the training records of 12 nursing employees, and pharmacy monthly medication storage area inspection documentation for the past 6 months.
+Additionally, we inspected the post-anesthesia care unit, the medical intensive care unit, the Emergency Department, and a medical unit and for these areas reviewed documentation of narcotic wastage from automated dispensing machines and inspected crash carts containing emergency medications.
 The table below shows the areas reviewed for this topic.
 The area marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.

 NM Areas Reviewed Findings Recommendations

 Facility policy addressed medication receipt

 in patient care areas, storage procedures

 until administration, and staff authorized to

 have access to medications and areas used

 to store them.

 The facility required two signatures on

 controlled substances partial dose wasting.

 The facility defined those medications and

 supplies needed for emergencies and

 procedures for crash cart checks, checks

 included all required elements, and the

 facility conducted checks with the frequency

 required by local policy.

 The facility prohibited storage of potassium

 chloride vials in patient care areas.

-If the facility stocked heparin in
+NA If the facility stocked heparin in

 concentrations of more than 5,000 units per

 milliliter in patient care areas, the Chief of

 Pharmacy approved it.

 NM Areas Reviewed (continued) Findings Recommendations

 The facility maintained a list of the look-alike

 and sound-alike medications it stores,

 dispenses, and administers; reviewed this

 list annually and ensured it was available for

 staff reference; and had labeling/storage

 processes to prevent errors.

 The facility identified in writing its high-alert

 and hazardous medications, ensured the

 high-alert list was available for staff

 reference, and had processes to manage

 these medications.

-Х The facility conducted and documented Although monthly medication storage area We recommended that pharmacy
+The facility conducted and documented

-inspections of all medication storage areas inspections were conducted and personnel conduct and document monthly
+inspections of all medication storage areas

-at least monthly, fully implemented corrective documented, they were not performed by medication storage area inspections and that
+at least monthly, fully implemented corrective

-actions, and monitored the changes. pharmacy personnel. facility managers monitor compliance.
+actions, and monitored the changes.

-The facility/Pharmacy Service had a written

-policy for safe use of automated dispensing

-machines that included oversight of

-overrides and employee training and

-minimum competency requirements for

-users, and employees received training or

-competency assessment in accordance with

-local policy.
+X The facility/Pharmacy Service had a written policy for safe use of automated dispensing machines that included oversight of overrides and employee training and minimum competency requirements for users, and employees received training or competency assessment in accordance with local policy.
+Facility policy for safe use of automated dispensing machines did not include training and minimum competency requirements for employees other than nursing with access to the machines.
+5. We recommended that the facility revise the policy for safe use of automated dispensing machines to include employee training and minimum competency requirements for all users with access to the machines.

 The facility employed practices to prevent

 wrong-route drug errors.

-Medications prepared but not immediately
+NA Medications prepared but not immediately

 administered contained labels with all

 required elements.

 The facility removed medications awaiting

 destruction or stored them separately from

 medications available for administration.

 The facility met multi-dose insulin pen

 requirements.

 The facility complied with any additional

 elements required by VHA or local policy.